SET Participants2019-20 Academic Year

 Allison Hochstetler is a medical student at Indiana University School of Medicine.
 She traveled from August 29 to October 24, 2019 to Eldoret, Kenya for a term at Moi Teaching & Referral Hospital.
 Ali is originally from Goshen, Indiana and is a 2015 graduate of Goshen College with a major in biochemistry and molecular biology and a minor in Spanish.
 Read Ali’s SET Report.

 Stephen Graber is a medical student at Indiana University School of Medicine.
-He will do an SET term with the Himalayan Health Exchange based in Himachal Pradesh, India, February 1-28, 2020.
+He did an SET term with the Himalayan Health Exchange based in Himachal Pradesh, India, February 1-28, 2020.
 Stephen is originally from Goshen, Indiana and is a 2015 graduate of Goshen College with a major in Molecular Biology / Biochemistry and a minor in Music.
+Read Stephen’s SET Report.

 Jesse Voth-Gaeddert is a medical student at University of Kansas School of Medicine – Wichita and will do a SET term, February 3 – 29, 2020, at Gulu Regional Referral Hospital (GRRH) in Gulu, Uganda.
 GRRH is is a 250 bed public hospital that provides free care to mainly low-income children, teens and elderly.
 Jesse is originally from Hesston, Kansas and is a 2015 graduate of Bethel College in North Newton, Kansas with majors in Biology and Natural Sciences.